Net Promoter Score

 Or instead, use the NPS calculator below.
 It’s totally free!

-However, you don’t necessarily need to go through the process of calculating and analyzing the NPS score, all you need is robust NPS software.It updates scores in real time and offers detailed insights on a user-friendly dashboard.
+However, you don’t necessarily need to go through the process of calculating the NPS score, all you need is robust NPS software.It updates scores in real time and offers detailed insights on a user-friendly dashboard.

 NPS Breakdown – Promoters, Detractors & Passives